SystemsApproach/ops/arch.rst

-This overview of the management architecture could lead one to conclude that these four subsystems were architected, in a rigorous, top-down fashion, to be are completely independent.
+This overview of the management architecture could lead one to conclude that these four subsystems were architected, in a rigorous, top-down fashion, to be completely independent.
 But that is not the case.
 It is more accurate to say that the system evolved bottom up, solving the next immediate problem one at a time, all the while creating a large ecosystem of open source components that can be used